Blackmoor railway station: Description

-At a crossroads and coaching stage, the station was provided with a range of stables, since converted to human habitation.
-The station building has been extended over the trackbed, in a sympathetic style, and is now a licensed restaurant.
+The station was provided with a range stables for the horse bus to Ilfracombe.
+The station building has been extended over the track bed and is now a licensed restaurant.
 The bridge under the crossroads has been filled in.

-A large livestock market was established across the road from the station, and it was originally envisaged by the promoters of the L&B that this would generate a healthy income.
+A large livestock market was established across the road from the station.
+It was envisaged by the promoters of the railway that this would generate a healthy income.
 North Devon farmers, however, preferred to drive their cattle to market across country, than pay to have them shipped by rail.